UNC Family Medicine Patient Advisory Council

 Dr. Robert Gwyther

-Dr. Robert Gwyther is a retired family physician that has worked for the Department of Family Medicine since 1978.
+Dr. Robert Gwyther is a retired family physician who has worked for the Department of Family Medicine since 1978.
 He is also certified in addiction medicine.
 Over the years, he has directed the residency program, the Family Medicine Center, medical student programs, and was associate chair of the department.

 Bob joined the Patient Advisory Council at the request of the department leadership, to provide the committee with a physician who has experience and insight into the practice, and can communicate with the leadership if requested by the PAC.